Weisheng-Li/15-466-f22-base6/README.md

 Design: Two players walking on a minesweeper board.
 The hunter tries to catch the prey within given amount of time (40s).

 Networking: To simplify things a bit, I tried to keep as many things on the client side as possible.
-The scene and mesh are both stored on client, the client then send the player position to the server and query the current game state.
+The scene and mesh are both stored on client.
+The client send the player position to the server on update to query the current game state.

 Screen Shot: